 Zener diodes connection in anti-parallel

-Now refer to figure 6.
-Both the Zener diodes are in parallel but back to back (antiparallel).
+Now, refer to Figure 6.
+Both Zener diodes are in parallel but back to back (antiparallel).

 If current flows from top to bottom, then full current flows through the right side Zener diode, as it has a drop of 1.2 volts only.
 No current flow in the left side diode.
-So the voltage across the parallel circuit will be just 1.2 volts only.
+So the voltage across the parallel circuit will be just 1.2 volts.

 Zener diodes in parallel to improve reliability

-Suppose we connect two Zener didoes in parallel, and one of them fails and becomes open after burning or otherwise.
+Suppose we connect two Zener diodes in parallel, and one of them fails and becomes open after burning or otherwise.

 In that case, another Zener diode will take over, and the circuit will continue to work.
 This will improve the reliability of the system or circuit.

-“Zener didoes connection in parallel may not give watts advantages, but it improves the reliability of the system.”
+“Zener diodes connected in parallel may not give watts advantages, but they improve the reliability of the system.”

 Advantages of Zener diodes in parallel

-As discussed above, the advantages of Zener diodes connection in parallel are:
+As discussed above, the advantages of Zener diodes connected in parallel are:

-• To improve the reliability of the circuit in case of failure of one Zener diode
+- To improve the reliability of the circuit in case of the failure of one Zener diode

-• Share some current, in case of heavy current for short time.
+- Share some current, in case of heavy current, for a short time.

-• In a few cases, if the voltage of both the Zener diode is close to each other, then improving total watts to a limited extent.
+- In a few cases, if the voltage of both Zener diodes is close to each other, then improving the total watts to a limited extent.

 Extra knowledge as per experience – watt selection of Zener

-In the above various example of Zener diodes in series and parallel, we made the calculation of watts of the Zener diode.
+In the above various examples of Zener diodes in series and parallel, we calculated the calculation of watts of the Zener diode.
 At the beginning of my job (without experience), I followed the above calculation.

-However, just after my 1st project, I realized that there is something more than the above calculation, as many of the Zener diodes started giving smoke in a few electronic modules total of 10 in numbers.
+However, just after my 1st project, I realised that there is something more than the above calculation, as many of the Zener diodes started giving off smoke in a few electronic modules total of 10 in number.
 Here, Zener diodes were standalone and neither in series nor in parallel.

 So, the watts limits of the Zener didoes will have to be derated due to the following reasons:

-• Further, there is an unwritten law of reliability (left to the experience)
+- Further, there is an unwritten law of reliability (left to experience)

-• For better theoretical MTFR (mean time failure rate)
+- For a better theoretical MTFR (mean time failure rate)

-So considering all the above factors, actual useful watts (derating) and current of the Zener diodes standalone or in series will be much less than the specified values, and very little or no advantages of watts in parallel connections.
+So, considering all the above factors, actual useful watts (derating) and current of the Zener diodes, standalone or in series,s will be much less than the specified values, and very little or no advantage of watts in parallel connections.

 After doubling the watts of Zener diodes in my circuit, all electronic modules were working properly even in a hot chamber.